SudatiSimone/Mastermind/README.md

 sfdf

 ### **How to play?**
+--> Download or clone the repository and run the main.py file

 ### **Rules:**
 Think about a sequence of 4 colours choosen between the six colours: red, yellow, black, white, orange, purple.